What is GRESB?

 - at the company level (ex: presence of an ESG manager)

 - at the asset level (ex: overall asset consumption)

 - on consumption for common and private areas (the latter being personal data)

 Voluntary initiatives like GRESB are crucial to your ESG strategy today, but you need a rigorous approach to avoid getting lost in the weeds.
-Download our white paper and learn how to simplify your GRESB response using automated data collection.
+Download our webinar and learn how to simplify your GRESB response using automated data collection.